kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-2/index.md

 - What am I going to connect it to?
 How am I going to connect it?
 - How am I going to dump the firmware from the flash?

-The obvious idea was... soldering it to a Raspberry Pi Pico with really tiny wires.
-Unfortunately BGA sockets cost more than I was willing to spend on this project.
+Unfortunately BGA sockets cost more than I was willing to spend on this project, so the obvious idea was... soldering it to a Raspberry Pi Pico with really tiny wires.

 I started by looking at the pinout from the datasheet: